exxbrain/site-parse/README.md

-# Web page parser for my own needs
+# Web page parser for Open Cart
 Generates xls files for import to Open Cart.

 Example: